astravant/digital-garden-jekyll/_notes/daily-notes.md

 # October 23, 2020

-## Podcasting
-  - Spotify and Apple increasing data available to advertisers
-	- listen time, downloads, etc.
-	- podcasting has soared in 2020
-	- Why Spotify likes podcasting?
-They don't have to hand huge chunks of revenue over to record labels.

  ## Autonomous Driving
  - industry will likely submit to natural geographic monoplies due to the amount of location-specific driving data necessary to launch and have a winning platform.
  - first movers will be able to collect more data thus increasing the likliehood of having a better platform.

-## Maxine
-- A new AI powered video conferencing platform from [[Nvidia]]
-  - how does it work?
-  - idea: transmit only key facial features instead of entire frames which uses only a tenth of the bandwidth
-  - use [[GAN's]] or [[Generative Adversarial Networks]] to convert the sparse facial features into photorealistic renderings.

 ## Estonia
   - Estonia, a tiny Baltic nation with a population of only ~1.3 million people, is considered one of the most digitally advanced countries in the world.